eDietrich8/pythonproject1/README.md

 Plan-
-I want to make a mini movie using python.
+I want to make a mini movie using turtle.

 Goal-
 I want to have two characters fight eachother.